bcogs/python/rcarch/README.md

 ## Inner Layer Format (Blob Layer)

-The inner layer is written inside as payload of the outer layer, storing compressed blobs and optional reset points.
+The inner layer is written as payload of the outer layer, storing compressed blobs and optional reset points.
 It uses the outer layer with a 16 bits initial size field, and the metadata is a 64 bits blake2s hash.

-The data is a sequence of *blocks*, each starting with a little-endian varint:
-  - MSB (bit 7) set to `1` signals more bytes.
-  - The LSB (bit 0) determines the block type:
-    - `0` = blob block
-    - `1` = control block
+The data is a sequence of *blocks*, each starting with a little-endian varint, where each byte MSB (bit 7) is set to zero only for the last last byte.
+The LSB (bit 0) of the varint determines the block type:  `0` = blob block, `1` = control block.

 Blob blocks are just zstd compressed data, with no checksums nor flush.
 Their size is the value of the varint >> 1.
 The compressed data is the name of the blob as a 0 terminated utf-8 string, followed by the blob content.

 For control blocks, bits 1-5 of the varint represent the block type, and its remaining bits are a payload size in bytes.
 Readers should skip control blocks whose type is unknown to them.

-### Reset blocks (block type 0)A reset block signals a reset of the hashing and of the zstd compression state.
+### Reset blocks (block type 0)

 Reset blocks signal a reset of the hashing and of the zstd compression state.

-The paylod of reset blocks starts with a 64 bits blake2s hash, and any additional payload bytes should be ignored.
+The payload of reset blocks starts with a 64 bits blake2s hash, and any additional payload bytes should be ignored.

 The hash covers all inner layer bytes except hash bytes, from the start of the file, or from the previous reset block's varint if there is such a block, up to but not including the varint of the current reset block.